dotnet/roslyn/docs/features/interceptors.md

 Although interceptors are an experimental feature, there will be no explicit opt-in step needed to use them.
 We won't publicize the feature (e.g. in blog posts) as something generator authors should onboard to in .NET 8.

 PROTOTYPE(ic): The BCL might not ship the attributes required by this feature, instead requiring them to be declared in some library brought in by a package reference, or in the user's project.
 But we haven't confirmed this.

+PROTOTYPE(ic): Feedback from Jared is that we need to have an opt-in step, even if it is only performed by generators, so that any teams adopting this understand the level of support they can expect for this.
+Most likely, we would do this by checking for `/features=interceptors` on the command line (`<Features>interceptors</Features>` in msbuild).
+Then generators that want to use interceptors would just ship a bit of msbuild logic to ensure the appropriate feature flag is being passed to the compiler.

 ### Implementation strategy